sgtsmall/Pi-Star_switcher/Nextion/README.md

 ```
 more work required here will need a script to shutdown mmdvmhost and watchdog whilst loading the file.

+loadNextion and loadNextiond have been created... loadNextion trys to launch loadNextiond in the background and detach before the mmdvmhost stops... doesn't yet work from the screen.

 # Update Nextion Displays from the Command Line